hms-networks/FlexyIgnitionDemo/README.md

 **Step 8:** Double-click your Ignition gateway from the list of `On Your Network` gateways.

->Since your gateway is installed on the same computer as Ignition Vision Client Launcher, the URL field of your gateway should display `http://localhost:8088`.
+>Since your gateway is installed on the same computer as Vision Client Launcher, the URL field of your gateway should display `http://localhost:8088`.

 >Please note that `8088` is a user-configurable port number, and your installation may not use port `8088` if you modified the port settings.